About Julianna Paradisi, RN, OCN

 As a nurse, I can’t help but link the idea of “interpreting what you see and hear in order to make better judgments” as a definition of a nurse’s intuition, commonly referred to as a “nurse’s gut.”

 While there are times when a nurse’s clinical intuition borders on the psychic, many of these revelations are a product of bedside experience.
-For instance, patients, including infants, sometimes exhibit facial grimaces or say words that a hawk-eyed bedside nurse rightly interprets as signs of impending doom such as a cardiac […]
+For instance, patients, including infants, sometimes exhibit facial grimaces or say words that a hawk-eyed bedside nurse rightly interprets as signs of impending doom such as […]

 2021-03-23T10:13:08-04:00March 23rd, 2021|Nursing|0 Comments